BIO 370 — Vertebrate Zoology

 • Forearm, fingers greatly elongated

-• Megachiroptera are the large, tropical fruit bats (aka flying foxes) with no echolocation
+• Megachiroptera are the large, tropical fruit bats (aka flying foxes) with limited echolocation

-• Microchiroptera are mostly smaller; all use echolocation and are predominantly insectivorous
+• Microchiroptera are mostly smaller; all use echolocation and are predominantly insectivorous; they often have nose flaps and very large, complex ears

 Fruit Bat Skull